 Minors in world languages allow students to combine their interest in language and culture with a major in business, health care, engineering, technology, communications, criminal justice, child advocacy, education, or nearly any other field.
 Our minors prepare students to research, analyze, create, and communicate more effectively across audiences and cultures.
 These skills can significantly increase career competitiveness.
 Minors in French, German Studies, Spanish and Spanish Translation/Interpreting prepare students for careers working with companies, organizations, schools, and communities from throughout the world, including Europe, Africa, Asia, and North and South America.
 Global companies like BMW, Michelin, Dräxlmaier, and others headquartered in the Upstate region seek talented employees who can communicate and work across languages and cultures as they carry on business around the globe.

 World language teachers are also in high demand, and students with advanced language skills may use them to gain certification to teach through PACE or other post-graduation certification programs.
 Our world language faculty are actively involved with state-wide and national associations of teachers of world languages, where they work closely with K-12 schools and teachers throughout South Carolina.
-Now in its 20th year, the Reflections Workshop for world language teachers, founded by Dr. June Carter, brings dozens of teachers to USC Upstate each year for professional development with national leaders in world language teaching.
+The Reflections Workshop for world language teachers, founded by Dr. June Carter, brings dozens of teachers to USC Upstate each year for professional development with national leaders in world language teaching.